Lockerbie: Pan American 103 bombing

 Lockerbie is known internationally as the place where, on 21 December 1988, the wreckage of Pan Am Flight 103 crashed after a terrorist bomb on board detonated.
 In the United Kingdom, the event is often referred to as the "Lockerbie disaster" or the "Lockerbie bombing".
 Eleven residents of the town were killed in Sherwood Crescent, where the aircraft's wings and fuel tanks plummeted in a fiery explosion, destroying several houses and leaving a large crater, with debris causing damage to other buildings nearby; all 259 people on the flight also died.
 The 270 total victims were citizens of 20 different nations.
 The event remains the deadliest terrorist attack and aviation disaster in Britain.

+Memorial walls are located at the field where the main plane wreckage landed in Lockerbie, Scotland, and at Syracuse University Main Campus (See, below).
+In addition, one passenger also landed near the firehouse in town, and a rosebush was planted for Syracuse University student Suzanne Miazga, niece of Joseph and Barbara Bien.
+Julie Ann Racino discovered the rosebush on her working trip to England, Wales and Scotland in 1990-1991 leading to a love story between George White (now deceased) of Lockerbie, Scotland and Anna Marie Miazga of Marcy, NY.

 Lockerbie Academy, the town's high school, became the headquarters for the response and recovery effort after the Pan Am Flight 103 disaster.
 Subsequently, the academy, in cooperation with Syracuse University of Syracuse, New York, US, which lost 35 students in the bombing, established a scholarship at the university.
 Each year, two students spend one academic year at Syracuse University as Lockerbie Scholars before they begin their university study.
 The rector of Lockerbie Academy, Graham Herbert, was recognised in November 2003 at Syracuse University with the Chancellor's Medal for outstanding service.
 A former student of the academy, Helen Jones, was killed in the 7 July 2005 London bombings.
 In her memory, a new scholarship was set up, awarding £1000 towards further education to aspiring accounting students from the academy.